History of Oriental Orthodoxy: Failed attempts towards reconciliation

 In 482, Byzantine emperor Zeno made an attempt to reconcile Christological differences between the supporters and opponents of the Chalcedonian Definition by issuing an imperial decree known as the Henotikon, but those efforts were mainly politically motivated and ultimately proved to be unsuccessful in reaching a true and substantial reconciliation.

 In the years following the Henotikon, the patriarch of Constantinople remained in formal communion with the non-Chalcedonian patriarchs of Alexandria, Antioch, and Jerusalem, while Rome remained out of communion with them and in unstable communion with Constantinople (see: Acacian schism).
 It was not until 518 that the new Byzantine Emperor, Justin I (who accepted Chalcedon), demanded that the entire church in the Roman Empire accept the council's decisions.
 Justin ordered the replacement of all non-Chalcedonian bishops, including the patriarchs of Antioch and Alexandria.

-During the reign of emperor Justinian I (527–565), new attempts were made towards reconciliation, including the Second Council of Constantinople.
+During the reign of emperor Justinian I (527–565), new attempts were made towards reconciliation through common ground in rejecting Nestorianism, this involved condemnation of three major figures whose writings were suspected to be Nestorian.
+This condemnation that culminated in the Second Council of Constantinople however, not only failed to achieve desired reconciliation but also triggered another schism in the West.

 One of the most prominent Oriental Orthodox theologians of that era was Severus of Antioch.
 In spite of several, imperially sponsored meetings between heads of Oriental Orthodox and Eastern Orthodox communities, no final agreement was reached.
 The split proved to be final, and by that time parallel ecclesiastical structures were formed throughout the Near East.
 The most prominent Oriental Orthodox leader in the middle of the 6th century was Jacob Baradaeus, who was considered the theological leader, known from that time as "Jacobite" Christians.